 We refuse to believe that any Chicago landlord who lists on Domu would ever rent out an unsafe apartment or willfully neglect to make repairs.
 Still, we acknowledge that an occasional landlord gives the industry a bad name.
 And when that happens, Chicago tenants need help.
-That’s why Chicago’s notorious Residential Landlord and Tenant Ordinance (otherwise known as the “CRLTO”) is a tenant’s best friend.
+That’s why Chicago’s Residential Landlord and Tenant Ordinance (otherwise known as the “CRLTO”) can be a tenant’s best friend.

 The CRLTO recognizes three types of Chicago apartment rental violations: the minor defect, the material non-compliance, and the failure to provide essential services.
 The remedies afforded to tenants depend on the type of violation at issue.